mgoycoolea/blog/_posts/2018-07-07-reason-why-your-startup-will-fail.md

 Focus is the root to all good in startups.

 Having focus doesn't mean executing an original plan step by step.
-Focus is that special quality of being able to have a goal on lockdown regardless of all the crazy things happening around you and the things you have to do to acheive it.
+Focus is that special quality of being able to have a goal on lockdown regardless of all the crazy things happening around you and the things you have to do to achieve it.

 To be focused you must have
 - An unshakeable vision that inspires yourself and others